About The College

 Inquiry Committee

-• Review complaints or other information that could result in an investigation.
+• Reviews complaints or other information that could result in an investigation.

 • Oversees the investigation process and appoints inspectors.